 Baked Chicken and Gnocchi with Tomatoes and Basil

 This post may contain affiliate links.
 Please read my disclosure policy.

-This dinner recipe riffs on my sheet pan gnocchi with sausage, another one-pan creation that my grown kids have been cooking for their friends, because it’s so simple, yet kind of impressive to pull off.
-(If chicken is your go-to, you’ll find plenty more doable ideas in my chicken dinner recipes archive).
+This dinner recipe riffs on my sheet pan gnocchi with sausage, another one-pan creation that my grown kids have been cooking for their friends — simple enough for a weeknight, impressive enough to serve to company.
+If chicken is what you’re after, there’s plenty more in my chicken dinner recipes archive.

-- Canned tomatoes: Crushed canned tomatoes (NOT diced) are my go-to pantry tomato because they’re packed in a thick puree, rather than water.
+- Canned tomatoes: Crushed canned tomatoes (NOT diced) are my pantry tomato because they’re packed in a thick puree, rather than water.
 Whole canned tomatoes briefly crushed with your hands or a potato masher will also do the trick.
 I used (and highly recommend) these canned cherry tomatoes.
 They’re high-quality, ripe Italian tomatoes with a great balance of sweet and tangy.
+Sun-dried tomatoes stirred in with the canned tomatoes is a good way to amplify their flavor.

-Sprinkle fresh basil over the top and serve.
+Sprinkle basil over the pan when comes out of the oven and serve.

+Baked Chicken and Gnocchi with Tomatoes and Basil